-I’m a hybrid between an engineer and a biologist, with research interests centered on disease ecology across scales.
-I want to study human immunity from the combined perspectives of systems biology and distributed robotics.
-In my current work, by combining experimental tools and techniques with computational models, I aim to dissect how NF-kB and other transcriptional factors control the evolution of highly specific, robust, and diverse antibody responses by B-lymphocytes in the germinal centres of lymph nodes, starting from a randomized pool of non-specific naive cells.
+I’m a hybrid between an engineer and a biologist, with research interests centered on infection and immunity across scales.
+I want to study human immunity from the perspectives of systems biology and robotics.
+In my current work, by combining experimental tools and techniques with computational modeling, I aim to dissect how the dynamics of B-lymphocytes across scales – gene regulatory networks, cell-cell interactions, and population-level competitive selection – shape the evolution of highly specific, robust, and diverse antibody responses.

-I love learning about the biology of wonderfully weird creatures, and I’m also passionate about global development and improving health outcomes among vulnerable populations through my work.
-I initiated and still contribute towards a web/mobile-based citizen science effort to crowdsource mosquito ecological data for monitoring and predicting mosquito-borne disease outbreaks.
+Alongside this primary research interest, I love learning about the wonderfully weird biology of exotic “non-model” organisms.
+I’m also passionate about global development and improving health outcomes among vulnerable populations through my work.
+I initiated and still contribute towards a web/mobile-based citizen science effort to crowdsource mosquito ecological data for monitoring and predicting mosquito-borne disease outbreaks [Abuzz].

 2019-2021: James S McDonnell Foundation (JSMF) 21st Century Postdoctoral Fellowship Award in Understanding Dynamic and Multi-scale Systems